gord888/Arduino-GarageDoorOpener/README.md

 # Arduino-GarageDoorOpener
 Arduino project that uses a Wiegand keypad to work as a garage door opener.

+# Instructions

+## Add Passcode
+Short pressing the input button will enter passcode entry.
+The LED will flash green - you'll have 15 seconds to input a passcode of up to 8 digits.
+Then press the "#" to confirm.

+## Erase All Passcodes
+Long pressing the input button (5 seconds) will trigger a memory wipe and erase all stored passcodes.

+## Opening The Door
+1) Enter the passcode
+2) Press the "#" key

+It the passcode is valid, the LED will flash indicating you're in door selection mode

+3) Press either 1, 2, or 3 button
+4) Press the "#" key

 # Schematic